Joseph von Fraunhofer

 Joseph Ritter von Fraunhofer (/ˈfraʊnˌhoʊfər/; /de/; 6 March 1787 – 7 June 1826) was a German physicist and optical lens manufacturer.
 He made optical glass, an achromatic telescope, and objective lenses.
-He developed diffraction grating and also invented the spectroscope.
+He developed diffraction gratings and also invented the spectroscope.
 In 1814, he discovered and studied the dark absorption lines in the spectrum of the sun now known as Fraunhofer lines.